International reactions to the 2014 Gaza War: Rise in antisemitism

-The war saw a rise in antisemitic incidents against Jewish communities around the world.
-The Anti-Defamation League reported that violence against Jews and Jewish institutions around the world dramatically increased in July and August 2014.
-ADL director Abraham Foxman stated that "There was a dramatic surge in violence against Jews and Jewish institutions around the world during Israel's Operation Protective Edge.
-From France to Argentina, from Canada to Chile, synagogues were attacked, Jewish cultural centers were vandalized, Jewish shops were threatened and identifiably Jewish individuals beaten on the street.
-Anti-Semitism was in the air, and in the streets."

 Multiple pro-Palestinian protests in Europe descended into antisemitic violence against local Jewish communities.
 Some demonstrators called for the death of Jews and attacked Jews and Jewish-owned property.
 These actions raised concerns over antisemitism and the safety of Jews in European countries.
 Similar concerns over antisemitism were raised following protests in other countries.

 During a rally in the capital of Belgium's Flemish region one speaker reportedly used a loudspeaker to chant in Arabic "slaughter the Jews."
 A sign on a Belgian cafe declaring that no Jews were allowed inside was removed by following a complaint.
 A Holocaust memorial in the Netherlands was defaced with "free Gaza" graffiti.
 In Morocco, the rabbi of the Jewish community of Casablanca was attacked while walking to synagogue for Shabbat services and severely beaten by a man who told the rabbi that he was taking retribution for Gaza.
 The rabbi claimed that he asked passerby for help but was ignored.
 There was a reported increase of antisemitic harassment in Morocco.
 Rome's historic Jewish quarter was vandalized with swastikas and antisemitic graffiti.